AKoronaios/Player-Evaluation-Engine/README.md

 - **🔍 Set UP Filters**
   Filter players based on nationality, division, age range, salary, and playing positions using an intuitive GUI.
+  (You may need to make the filter window bigger to see the Apply Filters button)

 - **⚙️ Select Stats & Weights**
   Select from a wide array of player stats and assign custom weights to prioritize what's important for your analysis.